The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 And I don't know that they know what their problems are.

-I mean, it believe me, they're not helping themselves when they promote all of these players taking a stand against the United States by virtue of action they're taking with the flag and the national anthem.
+I mean, believe me, they're not helping themselves when they promote all of these players taking a stand against the United States by virtue of action they're taking with the flag and the national anthem.

 They may think that's a great thing.

-They may think in 2016 America as culturally aware as people are, and the divisive nature we face now in our culture, that that's really good.
+They may think in 2016 America, as culturally aware as people are and the divisive nature we face now in our culture, that that's really good.

 It shows the NFL is relevant and in touch with what's currently happening.

-It's not what People watch.
+It's not what people watch.

 You live your life through these guys, depending on how old or young you are.

-You use the time to get away from all the other days of the week where you hear how rotten your country is.
+You use the time to get away from all the other days of the week where you hear how rotten your country is, or you hear how rotten you are, or you hear how rotten your candidate is, and how great the other candidate is.

-Football doesn't matter what it is, it's an escape from all that.
+It's an escape from all that.

 And now the sport is bringing all that stuff to it and promoting it.